anthrax3/botpress-topics/README.md

 go to the previous topic causing a `start_topic` event to be emitted.

-Your top level `hear` methods belong to the `main` topic, you can go back to them by using the `returnMainTopic` this will end any currently started topics.
+Your top level `hear` methods belong to the `main` topic, you can go back to them by using the `returnToMainTopic` this will end any currently started topics.

 If you want to have your bot listen to certain global actions by the user